Title: On the Verge (Prelude to an Admission of Love)

 Mulder decides to give him at least part of the picture.
 Without any sugarcoating.
 “My partner was kidnapped from my apartment hallway and brought here against her will.
 I was shot trying to stop it.”

 Walker’s prodding stops.
 He stares up at Mulder.
-“Holy Hell!”
+“Jesus!”
 He gathers his wits quickly.
 Standing, he says, “No sign of frostbite.
 You’re very lucky, Agent Mulder.”

 That’s not how Mulder would describe his situation but he is grateful he’ll be keeping all his fingers and toes.
 The pilot’s missing fingertips come to mind.